the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Ensure the Customizer Accent Color defaults to "royal blue" (#334aff) [TEC-3884]
 * Tweak - Stop doing all the work here and leverage the new tribe-common Theme_Compatibility.
 * Tweak - Add new hooks to the single event templates to allow more third-party control over content without custom templates.
 [TEC-3948]
+* Language - 13 new strings added, 64 updated, 6 fuzzied, and 2 obsoleted

 = [5.7.1] 2021-06-23 =